HHS/hhs-ocdo/_pages/operations/ocdo-initiatives.md

   - Encourage collaborative approaches on improving data use.
   - Improve infrastructure to reduce barriers that inhibit data asset accessibility.

-OCDO’s work addresses the HHS Information Technology Strategic Plan Goal #3: Enhance Data and Interoperability.
-Establish data as a strategic asset by developing data and interoperability policies, ethics, strategies, and standards that default to sharing and discovery in order to increase data-driven innovation across HHS.
+OCDO’s work addresses the HHS Information Technology Strategic Plan **Goal #3: Enhance Data and Interoperability**. *Establish data as a strategic asset by developing data and interoperability policies, ethics, strategies, and standards that default to sharing and discovery in order to increase data-driven innovation across HHS*.
   - 3.1 Standardize data sharing.
   - 3.2 Create data policies.
   - 3.3 Cultivate data sharing culture.